ciwg/workshop-2024-10-01-double-auctions/README.md

 ---

-# Market Makers: Income from Bid-Ask Spread

-Market makers are participants that provide liquidity to the market by posting bid and ask prices.

-- **Income from Bid-Ask Spread**:
-  - Market makers buy at the bid price and sell at the ask price.
-  - The difference (spread) is their profit.

-  Example:
-  - Buy 100 units at $5 each (total $500).
-  - Sell 100 units at $6 each (total $600).
-  - Profit: $100 ($600 - $500).

-- **Anyone can be a Market Maker**:
-  - As long as the spread is wide enough to cover costs and provide a profit.
-  - Costs include transaction fees, risk of price movement, and holding costs.

----

 # Matching Engine

 In an electronic trading system, the **matching engine** is a component that matches buy and sell orders from the order book.